ConjurTech/slate/source/includes/api/_authentication.html.md

 // 4.
 Concat lengthHex and parameterHexString
 const concatenatedString = lengthHex + parameterHexString

 // 5.
-Wrap concatenatedString in ledger compatible bytecode const ledgerCompatibleString = '010001f0' + concatenatedString + '0000'
+Wrap concatenatedString in an empty neo transaction and serialize it const serializedTransaction = '010001f0' + concatenatedString + '0000'

 // 6.
-Sign ledgerCompatibleString with the user's privateKey const signature = signMessage(ledgerCompatibleString, '<private key>')
+Sign serializedTransaction with the user's privateKey const signature = signMessage(serializedTransaction, '<private key>')

 // 7.
 Combine the raw parameters with the signature
 // to get the final parameters to send